-This course is a nationally standardized course for advanced students.
+Course Description: This course is a nationally standardized course for advanced students.
 Some students may be eligible for earning college after having successfully completed this course.
 This fast-paced overview of U.S. history is designed to stimulate and challenge students who are particularly interested in history.
 The course examines the causes and effects of historical events and the social conditions of the last three centuries.
 Outside reading, research projects each quarter, and participation in class discussion of historical and current events is mandatory and key for a student's success in the class.
 All students are expected to take the College Board's AP US History course at their own expense.
+This course satisfies the Social Studies government requirement.

-Prerequisite(s): B- or higher in Honors American Studies, A- in American Studies
+Prerequisite(s): B- or higher in Honors American Studies, A- in American Studies.